An adapted filter function for density split statistics in weak lensing: Mock KiDS data

 \subsubsection{Galaxy And Mass Assembly (GAMA) SLICS mocks}

-For the lens sample we use the publicly available Galaxy And Mass Assembly \citep[GAMA, e.g.][]{Driver:2011} SLICS mocks, which are based on the halo occupation distribution (HOD) prescription of \citet[][see HD18 for details on its implementation]{Smith:2017}.
+For the lens sample we use the publicly available Galaxy And Mass Assembly \citep[GAMA, see][]{Driver:2011} SLICS mocks, which are based on the halo occupation distribution (HOD) prescription of \citet[][see HD18 for details on its implementation]{Smith:2017}.
 The motivation to use these mocks is that they are an excellent source of lenses for a DSS analysis with KiDS data as sources, as demonstrated by \citet{Brouwer:2018}.
 The galaxy number density is $n_{\nt{gal}}\sim0.25/$arcmin$^2$, which is smaller compared to \citet{Bilicki:2018} due to the smaller limiting magnitude of $m_r<19.8$\,mag and the smaller redshift range of $0<z<0.5$, but since we use both data sets in two independent analyses it does not matter.
-Theses different values of $n_{\nt{gal}}$ propagate into the aperture number, $N_\nt{ap}$ via Eq.\,\eqref{Nap}, where we count these GAMA lens galaxies in squares of size 1\,arcmin$^2$ and assign the resulting galaxy number density $n(\boldsymbol{\theta})$ to the associated pixel.
+Theses different values of $n_{\nt{gal}}$ propagate into the aperture number, $N_\nt{ap}$ via Eq.~\eqref{Nap}, where we count these GAMA lens galaxies in squares of size 1\,arcmin$^2$ and assign the resulting galaxy number density $n(\boldsymbol{\theta})$ to the associated pixel.
+Finally, it was demonstrated in HD18 that on large scales these mock GAMA galaxies have a linear bias of about 1.2, and that the non-linear bias observed at smaller scales is similar to that seen in the GAMA data.
+This match was not guaranteed given that the galaxy bias in the simulations emerge from the HOD, and not from an input model.